michelhilg/data-engineering-tlc-data/1_Pipeline_Description.md

 To perform the data transformation step we select the Google Dataproc on GCP, a fully managed and highly scalable service for running Apache Hadoop, Apache Spark, and 30+ open-source tools and frameworks.

-The justification for this decision is based on the focus on Hadoop and Spark, great tools to implement in Big Data problems, as well as tools that have a great match with delta lake, one of the requirements from the Data Science team.
+The justification for this decision is based on the focus on Hadoop and Spark, great tools to implement in Big Data problems, as well as tools that have a great match with delta lake, new data-lake open-source provider.

 #### 2.3.2.
 Jupyter Notebook & PySpark